Andre Chase: Chase University (2021–2024)

-Alliance with Uriah Connors and Kale Dixon (2024–present)
+Second Chase U formation (2024–2026)

 On the November 26, 2024 episode of NXT, a week after Chase U was disbanded, Chase was seen clearing out his office.
 As he was walking off, he was called out by someone off-screen.
 On the December 31 episode of NXT, a dishevelled Chase teamed with Hank Walker and Tank Ledger and faced Wes Lee, Tyriek Igwe and Tyson Dupont in a six-man tag team match in a losing effort.
-In early 2025, Chase started a storyline with Uriah Connors and Kale Dixon, who are attempting to get Chase to reform Chase U. On the April 15 episode of NXT, Chase reunited with Thea Hail, who gave her blessing for the reformation of Chase U but would like to remain as an alumni.
-On the April 22 episode of NXT Chase opened a briefcase with a Chase U hoodie revealing that Chase U is back.
+In early 2025, Uriah Connors and Kale Dixon were encouraging Chase to reform Chase U. On the April 15 episode of NXT, Chase reunited with Thea Hail, who gave her blessing for the reformation of Chase U but would like to remain as an alumni.
+On the April 22 episode of NXT, Chase opened a briefcase with a Chase U hoodie revealing that Chase U is back.
+On April 24, 2026 Chase was released from his WWE contract.

+Personal life

+In 2026, Barrow graduated from the University of Florida with a bachelor's degree in sports management.